Joy beyond compare and tears from the bottom of his heart. In the 2022 season, Teruhito NAKAGAWA experienced a turbulent time.

 At that moment, I made a vow in my heart.

-"The greatest gratitude to Marinos is winning the league."
+"The greatest way to repay Marinos is to win the league."

-However, the reality was harsh.
-In his rookie year of the 2015 season, he only played in 2 league matches and 1 Emperor's Cup match, and his position within the team did not change much in the 2016 season.
-In the summer, he made the decision to go on loan to FC Machida Zelvia in the J2 League, and after the end of the season, he returned to Yokohama FM once, but in the middle of the 2017 season, he went on a training journey to Avispa Fukuoka, which was then in the J2 League.
-After spending three seasons with a sense of unfulfillment, he entered his fourth season with determination.
+However, reality was harsh.
+In my rookie year, the 2015 season, I only appeared in two league matches and one Emperor's Cup match, and my position within the team did not change much in the 2016 season either.
+In the summer, I decided to go on loan to FC Machida Zelvia in the J2 League, and after the season ended, I returned to Yokohama FM once, but in the 2017 season as well, I went on a training journey mid-season, this time to Avispa Fukuoka, which was then in the J2 League.
+After spending three incomplete seasons, Nakagawa steeled himself for the fourth season.

 "When I came back in the 2018 season, I decided 'I will definitely not go on a loan this season.'
 No matter how I am treated, even if I cannot play in the matches, I will stay and complete the year with Marinos, I will see it through.
 Even if I couldn't get involved in the matches, I had the intention to transfer to another team on a permanent basis for the next season."

-Then, fate begins to move in a good direction.
-Recognized by coach Ange POSTECOGLOU, who took office in the 2018 season, he gradually increased his playing opportunities and established himself as a regular starter in the second half of the season.
-In the 2019 season, he was positioned as a key player and became the protagonist of the league championship for the first time in 15 seasons.
-He played in a career-high 33 matches and scored a career-high 15 goals, winning the top scorer and also the J-League MVP and Best Eleven.
-He swept the individual awards.
+Then, fate began to move in a positive direction.
+Recognized by Ange POSTECOGLOU, who took over as manager in the 2018 season, he gradually increased his playing opportunities and established himself as a starter in the latter half of the season.
+In the 2019 season, he became a key player and a driving force behind the league championship, the first in 15 seasons.
+He appeared in a career-high 33 matches, scored a career-high 15 goals to become the top scorer, and also won the J.League MVP and Best Eleven awards.
+He swept all the individual awards.

-From there, I suffered from injuries again for two seasons and experienced "difficult and frustrating" times.
-However, I completely recovered in the 2022 season, saying, "I gained the strength to persevere and overcome obstacles in difficult times."
-"I have experienced major injuries and times when I couldn't play in games, but I continued without giving up and was able to see the best scenery once again."
-After achieving my second league championship, I felt a vague and bubbling up of thoughts and emotions that I had been thinking about since before the final match.
+After that, he suffered from injuries again for two seasons and experienced "painful and frustrating" times.
+Even so, he said, "I gained the strength to endure hardships, struggle, and overcome walls," and made a full comeback in the 2022 season.
+"I experienced a major injury and there were times I couldn’t play in matches, but by continuing without giving up, I was able to see the best scenery once again."
+After achieving his second league championship, feelings and emotions that had been vaguely stirring before the final match began to well up inside him.

 Half a year has passed since the decision was made with unwavering determination.
 Life has taught me that there are ups and downs, and the "club that saved me" has allowed me to experience the bitter and the sweet as a professional soccer player.
 And now, I am finally going to compete against them.
 Nakagawa is calm before this "exciting match".
 There is no sign of nostalgia or sentimentality.

-"Of course, I love Marinos, but I have to love the team I am currently with the most.
-I am already immersed in Tokyo.
-I decided to do it for Tokyo, so I will fight with the blue and red spirit.
-I love Tokyo that much, and I came with that level of determination.
-Marinos is now the enemy.
-I think I won't be able to play well at all if I have a fluffy feeling, so I have the intention to defeat Marinos."
+"Of course, I like Marinos, but I have to love the team I’m with the most.
+I’m already dyed in Tokyo’s colors.
+Since I decided ‘for Tokyo—,’ I will fight with the blue and red spirit.
+That’s how much I love Tokyo, and that’s the level of determination I came with.
+Marinos are now the enemy.
+If I have a wishy-washy feeling, I don’t think I can play well at all, so I’m determined to beat Marinos."

 There was only one moment when the expression relaxed while listening to the conversation leading up to the Yokohama FM match.
 The topic came up about the "players who are looking forward to the matchup."
 While prefacing with "I got along well with various players, so there isn't anyone special," as expected, the name came up here.

-Finally, I also heard the thoughts of the Tricolor fans and supporters who are looking forward to the reunion.
+Finally, I also asked about his feelings toward the Tricolor fans and supporters he is looking forward to reuniting with.

 While saying so, he added with a mischievous and determined expression, "But, I still want to win.
 I want to win."
 It was a very Nakagawa-like expression.

-Six months after the tearful farewell, when Nakagawa won against Yokohama FM at home stadium Ajinomoto, he truly became a shining figure in blue and red.
+Six months after the tearful farewell, when they won against Yokohama FM at home in Ajinomoto, Nakagawa became a person who truly shines in blue and red.

 Text by Daisuke Suga (El Golazo, FC Tokyo Correspondent)